-- ONLINE This activity has been approved by the Wisconsin Nurses Association (WNA) for approval to award 32 contact hours.
-The WNA is accredited as an approver of continuing nursing education by the American Nurses Credentialing Center’s Commission on Accreditation (ANCC).
-Approval # WICEAP28B
+- This nursing continuing professional development activity was approved by the Wisconsin Nurses Association, an accredited approver by the American Nurses Credentialing Center’s Commission on Accreditation.
+WNA CEAP Approval Number: WICEAP-0183

 Continuing Education hours will be awarded only for those hours completed.
-32 Hours is required for a Contemporary RN Case Manager certificate to be awarded.
+Up to 27 hours may be completed through this series.

 RN Case Managers who are certified by CCMC, the Commission for Case Manager Certification, are required to submit 80 hours of continuing Education every 5 years.
 All Courses offered by the National RN Case Manager Training Center are pre-approved by the American Nurses Credentialing Center and accepted for renewal by CCMC.
 CCMC has posted clear downloadable instructions for submitting renewal CE.
 There is a nominal charge of $15.00 per submission for CE that has not been pre-approved by CCMC.
 See CCMC website renewal section for details. https://ccmcertification.org/stay-certified/renewal/renewal-guide

 National RNCM Continuing Education courses are ANCC approved for use in all U.S. States and territories.

 Online education is an effective course delivery strategy for learners who desire or need the convenience and flexibility to learn at their own pace and in their own environment.
 Online learning requires participants to be self-directed in completing program content.
 Comfort with technology and strong time management skills are a must.
 In this learning format, faculty utilize the Training Center’s eLearning platform to deliver lectures, course content, materials and practice resources and tools.
 Online Training is also available to organizations upon request.